-SRS continues to use remotely operated devices (drones and wireless stormwater sampling equipment) discussed in the 2018 SRS Environmental Report.
+SRS continues to use remotely operated devices (drones and wireless stormwater sampling equipment) discussed in SRS Environmental Reports from previous years.
 Not only do these devices address environmental compliance, improve worker safety, and increase productivity, but they also decrease vehicle and fuel use, thereby supporting fleet management goals.